significa/significa-start/src/templates/react-native/README.md

 **Environment variables name pattern**

-In order to work properly, the package requires to follow a specific pattern: `RN_NAME_VAR=VALUE`.
-The prefix "RN\_" is very important**, once a script that will run the Appcenter will look only for these variables following this pattern.
+In order to work properly, the package requires you to follow a specific pattern: `RN_VAR_NAME=VALUE`.
+The prefix "RN\_" is very important**.
+A script that will run in Appcenter will only look only for variables that follow this pattern.

 Check `scripts/appcenter_envar.sh` for more details.